-In my quest for the perfect dishes for this high-fat, low-carb diet plan, I find myself bumping into creams more frequently than I care to remember.
+In my quest for the perfect meal for this high-fat, low-carb diet plan, I find myself bumping into creams more frequently than I care to remember.

-From clotted cream to Devon cream, Cornish clotted cream to double cream and many other varieties – cream is one of the popular keto-friendly food items that you’ll find in shopping aisles, magazines, online stores and even the social media.
+From clotted cream to Devon, Cornish clotted to double cream and many other varieties – cream is one of the popular keto-friendly food that you can find easily in shopping aisles and online stores.

-A friend of mine from the UK recently introduced me to something I had not considered before: making my double cream from home.
+A friend of mine from the UK recently introduced me to something I had not considered before: making my double cream at home.

-I use double cream a lot, but it’s often something I pick from a local grocery store or Amazon.
+I use double cream a lot, but it is often something I pick from a local grocery store or Amazon.

 The new knowledge was fun, so I said to myself: why not share it with you folks?

 Also referred to as heavy cream in North America, double cream is a very thick dairy cream.

 It has at least 48 percent milk fat content, making it the second thickest type of cream in terms of butterfat content (by percentage).

 Make no mistake — North Americans tend to generalize various whipped creams as heavy cream but most of these often contain a maximum of 36 percent butterfat content and should not be mistaken with double cream.

 Double cream is produced by separating butterfat from milk using centrifugal force.